Where happy birds make delicious eggs

 A few people at both of our jobs, and my parents, suggested we check out Charlottesville.
 After one trip down, we were in love.
 Everyone we ran into was so nice.
 We loved the emphasis on keeping things local.
 We loved the art we saw all around the city.
 We loved the downtown mall.
 We loved the mountain views.
 We loved the city being surrounded by beautiful rolling hills and barns and pastures and livestock.
 We loved how nearly every restaurant we ate at boasted ingredients from nearby farms.
 This was the place for us!

 We searched quite some time for a home down here, but nothing fit the bill quite right.
 After much deliberation, we decided to throw caution to the wind and move anyway.
 Troy quickly lined up a job, and we put our house on the market.
-Within two months, we had moved into a rental near Lake Monticello, Troy had found a job, and I was quickly adjusting to my new role as a stay at home Mom.
-I searched housing databases several times a day looking for a place to call home, and finally, in September of 2014, I found a house that seemed nearly perfect.
+Within two months, we had moved into a rental near Lake Monticello, Troy started his new job, and I was quickly adjusting to my new role as a stay at home Mom.
+I (obsessively) searched housing databases several times a day looking for a place to call home, and finally, in September of 2014, I found a house that seemed nearly perfect.

 I’m sitting in my home office of said house now, typing this little intro up.
 It’s a cozy place that sits on nearly 9 acres right off route 250—an ideal spot for a home business as it’s easily accessible.
 We bought the house knowing we wanted to farm and sell product right from our own land, but at the time we had no idea what exactly we would be farming.
 After a couple months of deliberating, we decided on selling duck eggs.
 It wasn’t an easily made decision.
 We wanted any product we were going to sell to be of top quality.
 We wanted any livestock to be happy and healthy.
 We also wanted to get an animal we had interest in (I was opposed to chickens and have always wanted ducks since I was young; Troy was on team chicken until about the time that we moved in).
 We originally talked about getting “a few ducks to start” (I was thinking 12, tops!), but somehow the number of birds kept climbing until we found ourselves placing an initial order of 50 ducklings with Metzer Farms.
 As we already had a shed on the lot, we decided to use this as our duck house and go from there.
 We knew we had enough space to open up different areas of our yard to the ducks, so they were never stuck on one pasture.